isaacimholt/Helpy_Search/README.md

 # Helpy Search

 Helpy Search is a small Windows utility to enable rapid term search in multiple websites.
 Simply put, it opens multiple browser tabs after you select some text and press a hotkey.
+It is fully customizable.

 ## Usage